Contents

 For the same molecule and flags, the exact inventory is contained in the superset inventory.

-When rootedAtAtom < 0, it unions conservative token inventories across all roots.
+When rootedAtAtom is negative, it normalizes to -1 and unions conservative token inventories across all roots.
 For disconnected molecules it includes the "." separator token.
 PreparedMol inputs are accepted when their writer flags match the requested public options.